-If you work for a representative, feel free to write to us for evidence on vegan-related issues at campaigns[at]vegansociety[dot]com
+If you work for an elected representative, feel free to write to us for evidence on vegan-related issues at policy[at]vegansociety[dot]com

 If you are a local campaigner, feel free to share relevant briefings with your local politicians, and send any feedback to campaigns[at]vegansociety[dot]com

 All-Party Parliamentary Group (APPG) on Vegetarianism and Veganism